mbogner/docker-images/angular-builder-alpine/README.md

 # Angular Builder Alpine

-Extension of node:lts-alpine3.17 with openssh for use of scp and rsync.
+Extension of node:lts-alpine with openssh for use of scp and rsync.
 Default work directory is /build.

 ----------
 - docker hub https://hub.docker.com/repository/docker/mbopm/angular-builder-alpine/general